Satisfactory Academic Progress

 - Students who have completed all the coursework for their degree or certificate but have not yet received the degree or certificate cannot receive further student financial aid for that program.

-- Students failing to meet the GPA or Completion Rate Requirements as outlined herein will be placed on financial aid warning for one semester.
-While on financial aid wrning the student is eligible to receive student financial aid.
-Students failing to meet the GPA or Completion Rate Requirements by the end of their probationary period automatically become ineligible to receive financial aid.
+- Students failing to meet the GPA or Completion Rate Requirements as outlined herein will be placed on financial aid warning for the following period of enrollment.
+While on financial aid warning, the student is eligible to receive student financial aid.
+Students failing to meet the GPA or Completion Rate Requirements by the end of their financial aid warning period automatically become ineligible to receive financial aid.

 - Students with an ineligible status are not eligible to receive student financial aid at Hawai'i Pacific University.
 A student’s eligibility for financial aid will be reinstated once they again meet the GPA and Completion Rate Requirements.
 Students must submit a letter to the Financial Aid Office to indicate that they have made SAP and to request funds for the next semester.